November 2018 Gaza–Israel clashes: Photos of the "fugitives"

 On 22 November, the al-Qassam brigades released photos on social media of the eight operatives they said were involved in the Gaza raid, urging the public to contact them with information about the whereabouts of the "fugitives" and their collaborators.
 Pictures of two vehicles, a Volkswagen van and a Mercedes truck, were also published.
 According to Hamas the truck could still be operating inside Gaza.
 The photos were reportedly acquired by Hamas when the special forces entered Gaza through the Erez crossing using fake IDs of real Gaza residents with the photos swapped.
 The residents whose IDs the Israeli special forces had forged were detained but later released when it was found out that they didn't know that their IDs had been used by the Israelis.

 The Israeli Military Censor in a rare public statement in response, urged Israelis not to spread the information as it could help Hamas "decipher and understand" the operation.
 Israeli media, which almost always complies with instructions from the censor, therefore could only publish pixelated or blurred photos pre-approved by the censor.
 But in international media the photos were published verbatim.
 To further contain the spread of the photos, Israel blocked the websites of Hamas' military wing.

-According to the Palestinian-friendly blog The Electronic Intifada, Twitter forced several accounts who had tweeted the photos of the Israeli commandos to delete their tweets.